 The poultry industry’s focus since the advent of vertical integration in the 1940s has been to strengthen the supply chain, capture upstream and downstream profits, reduce production costs and access new distribution channels for new products.

-The result is an industry that is efficient, low cost, and with a just in time supply chain.
+The result is an efficient industry, low cost, and with a just in time supply chain.
 However, this model has equally made it ill-prepared for the biblical-level events of the past five months.

 Consumer changes driving producer changes

-More than half of U.S. consumers’ food spending pre-COVID was outside the home.
+More than half of U.S. consumers’ food spending before the pandemic was outside the home.
 COVID has changed this, with full-service restaurants reporting business down by 70%, and most closed completely.
-This has meant huge challenges for liquid egg production, for example, and further processed foods for foodservice.
+This has meant huge challenges for liquid egg production and further processed foods for foodservice.

-Foodservice business Sysco’s pivot to sell “restaurant quality groceries” is an example of the monumental changes we have seen, while food producers are scrambling to invest in processing and packing on farm, allowing them to ship direct to consumers.
+Foodservice business Sysco’s pivot to selling “restaurant quality groceries” is an example of the monumental changes we have seen, while food producers are scrambling to invest in processing and packing on farm, allowing them to ship directly to consumers.